daegalus/csrd/content.fr/02-creating-your-character/04-focus.md

 "WANTED, DEAD ou ALIVE" posters (or their equivalent) have appeared featuring your face.
 It's up to you whether it's a mistake that snowballed out of control ou you actually would kill someone just for looking at you.

-* Rang 1: Enhanced Speed
+* Rang 1: Vitesse améliorée
 * Rang 1: Danger Sense
 * Rang 2: Attaque surprise
 * Rang 3: Outlaw Reputation ou Attaque successive